Skip to content

 Autodeploy

-The Console can auto-deploy your apps when you git push to your repo.
+The Console can auto-deploy your apps when you git push to your GitHub repo.
 Autodeploy uses AWS CodeBuild in your account to run the build.

 SST Console Autodeploy